Generalised arbitrage-free SVI volatility surfaces: Elimination of butterfly arbitrage

 \subsection{Application to symmetric SVI}

 As in Section~\ref{sec:CalendarSVI} above, we show that in the symmetric SVI case ($\rho=0$), all our expressions above are easily computed and give rise to simple formulations.
-Let us define the functions $Y$, $A$ and and $A^*$ by
+It is clear that the set~$\aleph$ defined in~\eqref{eq:SetZBarP} is empty in this case.
+Let us define the functions $A$, $Y$ and $A^*$ by

 Of course we only define these functions on their effective domains, the forms of which we omit for clarity.
-The following proposition makes the conditions of Proposition~\ref{prop:noCSAStrictly} explicit in the uncorrelated SVI case. \begin{proposition} In the symmetric SVI~\eqref{eq:SVIW} case $\rho=0$, there is no butterfly arbitrage if and only if
+The following proposition makes the conditions of Proposition~\ref{prop:noCSAStrictly} explicit in the symmetric SVI case. \begin{proposition} In the symmetric SVI~\eqref{eq:SVIW} case $\rho=0$, there is no butterfly arbitrage if and only if

 \end{proposition} \begin{proof} Define $y_z:= \sqrt{1+z^2}$; then